Is your spending killing your happiness? How your personal core values are a key part of your financial plan.

 I have read both, and they are equally great, yet you don’t need to read both to master this concept, just pick the one closest to your situation.
 They are both fast reads, with actionable items for you to do to help you get to where you want to be.
 I am finding a good number of items that I want to do to help support my financial goals!

-If you’d rather jump straight to figuring out your personal core values then click the button below for my easy to use How to Guide on Discovering Your Core Values.
+Yet, if you’d rather jump straight to figuring out your personal core values then click the button below for my easy to use How to Guide on Discovering Your Core Values.

 Do right by YOU!